Primary Navigation Mobile

 French police issuing a ticket

-You’ll most likely be stopped by the Gendarmerie while driving in France.
+You’ll most likely be stopped by the Gendarmerie while driving in France if you speed.

 Paying for Autoroute tolls in France

 Large stretches of the French Autoroute network are tolled.
-Travelling along them, you’ll periodically stop at a ‘gare de péage’ (toll station) to pay the charge.
+Travelling along them, you’ll periodically stop at a ‘gare de péage’ (toll station) to either take a ticket for the route ahead, or pay the charge.
 Stations are also positioned at entry and exit points.

 Pick a lane as you approach a station and pull up to the payment machine.
-You can pay by card, some machines also take cash.
-Some stations have manned booths.
+You can pay by card but some machines also take cash while some stations have manned booths.
 Signs above each lane show which payment methods are accepted.

 If you regularly drive in France, it can be more convenient to get a Liber-t tag, a little electronic box that attaches to the top left corner of your car’s windscreen.
 As you drive along a toll station lane, sensors detect the box and automatically open the barrier, charging the toll to your credit or debit card.
-You can drive through at about 15mph, a useful time saving.
+Some of them allow you to drive through at about 15mph, a useful time saving.

 14